13am/ezreplace/README.md

 DESCRIPTION

 Use ezreplace.py to replace words in input.
-Input and output may be from files or a streams.
+Input and output may be files or streams.

 Examples: